WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 ### Controller

-Fundamentally, the Controller is [now] responsible for four things:
+Fundamentally, the Controller is responsible for four things:

 1. Calls [BusinessObjects](#BusinessObjects) to instantiate a long list of "feature objects" which individually represent specific ENLIGHTEN features.